sahuang/sahuang.github.io/index.md

 # About Me

 I am currently working as a Software Engineer at Microsoft, Vancouver.
 I play CTFs as my main hobby outside work (besides gaming).
 Founder of [**Project Sekai CTF**](https://sekai.team/).
-I mainly do Cryptography and Reverse Engineering, occasionally Misc or Forensics.
+I mainly do Cryptography and Reverse Engineering, occasionally Misc and Programming.

-You can reach out to me via [Twitter](https://twitter.com/sahuang97), [LinkedIn](https://www.linkedin.com/in/xiaohai-xu-1a8884138/), or Discord (`sahuang#6271`).
+You can reach out to me via [Twitter](https://twitter.com/sahuang97), [LinkedIn](https://www.linkedin.com/in/xiaohai-xu-1a8884138/), or Discord (`sahuang`).

 [osu!](https://osu.ppy.sh/u/sahuang) player and former beatmap nominator.